 Flooding devastates rural areas south of Sudan's capital

-By the end of the rainy season, which typically continues in September, the United Nations expects at least 460,000 people to be affected, a higher number than most previous years, due to heavier rains as well as lack of mitigation.
+By the end of the rainy season, which typically continues in September, the United Nations expects at least 460,000 people to have been hit, a higher number than most previous years, due to heavier rain as well as lack of mitigation.

-Residents said they had limited access to drinking water or food, with most assistance cut off by water two meters (6.5 feet) deep in some places.
+Residents said they had limited access to drinking water or food, with most assistance cut off by water two metres (6.5 feet) deep in some places.

 Trucks carrying aid from Qatar and the paramilitary Rapid Support Forces could be seen waiting for roads to clear.